praboberoi/ProjectManagement/README.md

 - "/groups" POST - Create a new group.
 - "/groups/{groupId}/removeMembers" POST - Remove selected members from a group but not as users of LENSFolio.
 - "/groups/{groupId}/addMembers" POST - Add selected members to a group.
+- "/groups/{groupId}/addMembers" POST - Add selected members to a group.

+- "/project/{projectId}/deadlines" GET - Get all the deadlines related to the specified project.
+- "/project/{projectId}/saveDeadline" POST - Save the deadline's new or updated details.
+- "/{projectId}/deleteDeadline/{deadlineId}" DELETE - Delete te specified deadline.

+- "/project/{projectId}/events" GET - Get all the events related to the specified project.
+- "/project/{projectId}/saveEvent" POST - Save the event's new or updated details.
+- "project/{projectId}/event/{eventId}/delete" DELETE - Delete the specified deadline.

+- "evidence/{userId}" GET- Get all the evidence for a specific user.
+- "/evidence/{userId}/{evidenceId}" GET - Get a user's specific piece of evidence.
+- "/evidence/{userId}/saveEvidence" POST - Save the updated/new details of a pieve of evidence.

+- "/repo/{groupId}" GET - Get the repository for the specified group.
+- "/repo/{groupId}/settings" GET - Get the setting components of a group's repository.
+- "/repo/{groupId}/save" POST - Save the group's repository with the provided information.
 -

+- "deadline/edit" Message Mapping - Websocket End Point for editing Deadline.
+- "event/edit" Message Mapping - Websocket End Point for editing Event.

 Basic project template using `gradle`, `Spring Boot`, `Thymeleaf` and `Gitlab CI`.